2022 March: September 25-October 7, 2022.

 Col Shelby & Col Sevier’s men head toward Fort Watauga

-Saturday, September 24
+Sunday, September 24

 Col William Campbell and his men leave the Muster Grounds.
 Col Shelby & Col Sevier’s men head toward Fort Watauga